zchsh/pollinator-pathways-project-website/NOTES.md

   - Using [Formik](https://formik.org/docs/overview), familiar and I know it works
   - Next step is to get a submission to val.town working, should send the contact form as an email to myself.
 Can later update this to be a pollinator pathways email... but that will come WAY later.

+## Navigation editing

+- [ ] Test out wiring up the navigation to be editable
+- [ ] Implement editable top nav

 ## Remaining pages

+- [ ] Get a rough implementation of all pages done
+  - Goal is to have content on the page.
+Doesn't need to be editable.
+Doesn't need to look good.
+That can come later.
+  - Already mostly done this, kind of "tracking" it in Figma
-- [ ] Continue work on page design, in Figma
+- [ ] Get a polished design done for each page
-  - Feels right to finish a first cut, and share that first cut, before implementing
+  - Stay in Figma for now.
+You'll have wireframed everything out, screengrab the wireframes and reference them.
+  - Current goal is parity with the existing website.
+Can probably avoid review cycles by sticking to that.
 - [ ] Plan out design and development tasks for remaining pages
   - aka rough wire-framing, searching for potentially sharp edges
   - Component-by-component breakdown might be nice
   - Dropping placeholder components into the page might make sense as well.
 Could use this as a way to test the basic functionality... does it feel right?
 If so, then layer nicer design, then do final implementation.
 If not, iterate on the stubbed-in implementation till it feels right.

 - [ ] Continue work on page implementation
   - Once first cut is shared, may as well get ahead of it.
 Start with what you feel most sure of.